martinjrobins/diffsol-sci-rs-25/slides.md

 ## Advantages

-- **Flexibility**: The use of traits allows for easy swapping of different vector, matrix and solver combinations.
+- **Flexibility**: the use of traits allows for easy swapping of different vector, matrix and solver combinations.
-- **Modularity**: Can reuse solvers, matrix operations, equations, etc. across different but related problems.
+- **Modularity**: can reuse solvers, matrix operations, equations, etc. across different but related problems.
-- **Performance**: Generic types allow for the above without sacrificing performance.
+- **Performance**: generic types allow for the above without sacrificing performance.

 ## Disadvantages

-- **Complexity**: Proliferation of generic types and complex interlocking trait bounds.
+- **Complexity**: proliferation of generic types and complex interlocking trait bounds.
-- **Repetition**: Forced to repeat complex trait bounds across multiple impls, lack of default associated types (on its way https://github.com/rust-lang/rust/issues/29661)
+- **Repetition**: repeating complex trait bounds across multiple impls, no default associated types (on its way https://github.com/rust-lang/rust/issues/29661)
-- **GATs with lifetimes**: Difficult to use, see `OdeEquationsRef` and `OdeEquations` traits.
+- **GATs with lifetimes**: difficult to use, see `OdeEquationsRef` and `OdeEquations` traits.
-- **Poor linting**: Rust-analyzer slow to lint code, very large memory usage and requires constant restarts.
+- **Poor linting**: rust-analyzer slow to lint code, very large memory usage and requires constant restarts.

 ---